Clone a repository first¶

 To build a patch locally:

-Create a local branch that contains the particular patch.
+In your clone of the appropriate repository, create a local branch that contains the particular patch.

 $ git review -d PATCH_ID